Good Hotel Guide Review

 21. 5 on ground floor, 1 suitable for disabled, 9 in cottages in grounds.

-drawing room, bar, dining room, conservatory, function rooms, free Wi-Fi, in-room TV (Sky), civil wedding licence, 10-acre grounds, spa, indoor and outdoor swimming pools (both heated, 15 metres), tennis, pitch and putt.
+drawing room, bar, dining room, conservatory, function rooms, free Wi-Fi, in-room TV (Sky), civil wedding licence, 10-acre grounds, spa, heated indoor and outdoor swimming pools, public rooms and spa wheelchair accessible.

 all ages welcomed.

-allowed in certain bedrooms (charge), not in public rooms.
+allowed in some bedrooms with garden access. not public rooms.